ElpadoCan/SpotMAX/spotmax/docs/source/install/_install_numba.rst

 SpotMAX can take advantage of multiple CPU cores using the package ``numba``.
 For more details, see the `Numba documentation <https://numba.readthedocs.io/en/stable/index.html>`_.

-This typically increases execution speed. **After installing spotMAX**, consider installing ``numba`` with the following command:
+This typically increases execution speed. **After installing SpotMAX**, consider installing ``numba`` with the following command:

 .. tabs::